rsavoj/cse15l-lab-reports/Lab-report-2/lab-report-1-week-4.md

  3. Symptom of failure:  The input () caused an index out of bounds error.
   ![image](Change2_Symptom.png)

- 4. Relationship between the bug and the symptom:
+ 4. Relationship between the bug and the symptom: The symptom was caused because there was a bug in the code.
+When there where no [] after ().
+The code would try to perform the substring operation using the index 0 and index -1: `markdown.substring(0,-1)`.
+You cannot create a substring starting at 0 and ending at -1.
+This line produces the symptom of an `IndexOutOfBoundsError`.
+To fix this we made sure the line was not called unless the index of `openParen` and `closedParen` where greater than 0.

   ## Code Change 3: Extra Spaces